ishakoradiya1/IS-477-project/reports/StatusReport.md

 Artifacts:
 * notebooks/data_cleaning_and_integration.ipynb (initial loading, summary statistics, cleaning, and integration of datasets.
-* notebooks/
+* notebooks/data_visualizations_and_analysis
 * data/chicago_schools.csv (raw dataset for Chicago schools from 2011-2012)
-* NOTE TO SELF: commit crimes dataset (subset - too large right now, also add saving processing dataset in notebook)

-Analysis and Visualizations:

-Automation & Python Scripts: Converted cleaning and integration steps into Python scripts for reproducibility.
-The scripts include reading the raw datasets in, cleaning, merging
-Artifacts: scripts/
-NOTE TO SELF: need to add this
+Analysis and Visualizations: To support reproducibility and avoid repeated manual notebook execution, we translated the cleaning and integration steps into Python scripts.
+These scripts allow any team member or reviewer to replicate the workflow programmatically without needing to run the Jupyter notebook which will be working with during our next steps of the project.
+* scripts/clean_data.py (reads raw datasets, cleans columns, handles missing values, and outputs schools_cleaned.csv and crime_cleaned.csv)
+* scripts/integrate_data.py (reads the cleaned datasets, aggregates crime by Ward, merges with school data, and outputs merged_school_crime.csv)

 ## Timeline
 * **Week 3-4:** Data cleaning, profiling, initial exploration, check inconsistencies → Isha (completed)